-Introduction: To ensure sound use of the ENACT network data and subsequent analyses for publication, preliminary guidelines have been put in place.
+Introduction: To ensure sound use of the ENACT network data and subsequent analyses for publication, initial guidelines have been put in place.
 These guidelines will be regularly reviewed and refined by the ENACT Governance Work Group to ensure publication best practices are in use.

 - 1. All collaborators and data contributing sites must be acknowledged by using the appropriate CTSA Hub grant number from participating institutions. - 2.
 Any Intellectual Property derived from the use of the ENACT Network must cite the NCATS ENACT grant: "This project was supported by the National Institutes of Health through grant 1U24TR004111-01." - 3.
-Publications in which data source partners (hospitals) are to be identified by name will be reviewed for use of name only by each identified hospital prior to submission of a manuscript.
-At no time will specific participating data source partners be named unless explicitly approved by the data partner.
-Such approval must be requested and received in writing between the requestor and the Senior Vice President of Research, the Chief Information Officer, or their respective designee.
-Any entity (e.g., hospital) that does not agree to be identified by name as a data source will be instead identified as a "CTSA-affiliated hospital." - 4.
-Rules for authorship and non-author collaborators follow those set forth by the International Committee of Medical Journal Editors (ICMJE) found here. - 5.
-ENACT Publication Approval Process: Publication requests will be reviewed by the ENACT Publication Committee at the point of the initial concept proposal and then prior to final submission of the full manuscript before permission to proceed.
-Steps are listed below. - a) Investigators should complete this form (found here) with information on their proposed publication.
-Collected information includes: - i) Investigator name and institution - ii) Rigor and reproducibility (provide flow of Search terms used to arrive at the ultimate query) - iii) Area of study - iv) Proposed publication title - v) Data analyses - vi) Findings - vii) Data contributors (entire network?
-Select institutions?) - viii) Validation of data quality (what checks have been done to confirm data quality is acceptable for purposes of this analysis?
-Data must at least be "yellow" or of a passing color on the ENACT data quality dashboard to be approved) - ix) Confirmation that local BERD teams will review the analyses and provide support where necessary, ultimately signing off on the analyses - b) Initially, the ENACT Publication Committee, selected by ENACT PIs and Governance Work Group Members, will review requests and follow up via email with questions, support for publication, or denial for publication with specific reasons as to why.
-In the future, additional CTSA faculty will participate in the review process. - c) The investigator must reference steps 1 through 3 for appropriate attributions. - 6.
-Other consortium guidelines will be used for reference and may be leveraged to update the ENACT process in the future.
+Publications may not disclose any information that could potentially identify a data source partner (ENACT site), including site name, patient population characteristics, or geographic characteristics, unless explicitly approved by the data source partner in writing, prior to submission of a manuscript.
+Such approval must be requested and received in writing between the requestor and the Senior Vice President of Research, the Chief Information Officer, their respective designee, or similar leadership position at each institution whose data are used in the publication.
+Any entity (e.g., hospital) that does not agree to be identified by name as a data source will be instead identified as a "CTSA-affiliated site." - 4.
+ENACT Publication Approval Process: Publication requests will be reviewed and approved by the ENACT Publication Committee before submission.
+Steps are listed below. - a) Investigators should complete this form (to be created) with information including: - i) Investigator(s) name and institution(s) - ii) Area of study - iii) Proposed publication title - iv) Data analysis methods - v) Findings - vi) Data contributors (entire network?
+Select institutions?) - vii) Validation of data quality (what checks have been done to confirm data quality is acceptable for purposes of this analysis?) - viii) Confirmation that local BERD teams will review the analyses and provide support where necessary, ultimately singing off on the analyses - b) The ENACT Publication Committee, selected by ENACT PIs and Governance Work Group Members, will review requests and follow up via email with questions, and approval or denial for publication, with explanations as appropriate. - c) The investigator must reference steps 1 through 3 for appropriate attributions.